cockroachdb/docs/v19.1/managed-frequently-asked-questions.md

 ### Can I see a demo?

-Yes, [contact us](https://support.cockroachlabs.com/hc/en-us) and we’d be happy to show you a demo of our managed CockroachDB offering.
+Yes, [contact us](https://support.cockroachlabs.com/hc/en-us) and we’d be happy to show you a demo of our CockroachCloud offering.

 ### Do you have a UI?
 How can I see details?

-All customers of our managed service can view their clusters in the [Console](https://cockroachlabs.cloud/).
+All customers of our CockroachCloud service can view their clusters in the [Console](https://cockroachlabs.cloud/).